tarkh/hackintosh/Huananzhi-F8D/README.md

 * `PlatformInfo > Generic > ROM` we set the generated value `Rom`.
 * USB ports are configured for a specific motherboard model, the settings are in `EFI/OC/Kexts/USBPorts.kext/Contents/info.plist`.
 Detailed instructions for configuring USB ports [can be found here](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html).

 Save the configuration file, restart the computer, go to the BIOS and select boot from the UEFI partition of your flash drive.
-If everything was done correctly, you will see the OpenCore boot menu, where you can choose an internal drive with macOS already installed or the macOS installer in case of a fresh installation.
+If everything was done correctly, you will see loading process of macOS that is already installed or the macOS installer in case of a fresh installation.

+> To access OpenCore boot menu hold or quickly press **ALT** (**Option**) key on system boot right after motherboard sound beeps

 <a name="nvidiaKepler"></a>
 ## Nvidia Kepler